muhohl/geochem/README.md

 \!
 Developement of this package has just begun \!

-The goal of geochem is analyse and wrangle geochemical data sets more efficiently with the help of R. Most geochemical datasets contain elements as variables and only a few categorical variable.
+The goal of geochem is to analyse and wrangle geochemical data sets more efficiently with the help of R. Most geochemical datasets contain elements as variables and only a few categorical variable.
 Geochems aim is it to make looking at those different elements in a more consistend